kevin101681/cascadeconnect/DEV-MODE-FEATURES.md

 - [ ] Verify "🔧 Skip Login (Dev Only)" button appears
 - [ ] Click button to bypass authentication
 - [ ] App should load without Clerk login
+- [ ] Verify floating "Select Homeowner" button appears
+- [ ] Click to select a homeowner from the list
+- [ ] Verify homeowner data loads correctly

 ### Returning to Normal Login
 To test the actual login flow: